optatus21/OneButtonPrompt/user_guides/my_first_generation.md

 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/07d2a841-bbf0-499b-baf3-d9c037c8e98d)

-Then I scroll down and activate the One Button prompt script.
+Then I scroll down and activate the Two Button Prompt script.

 I set the complexity of the prompt to 5, which is a nice middle ground for prompts.